Podocarpus nivalis: Distribution

 This species is found in the North Island south of Mt Hikurangi and Mt Pirongia and in the South Island.

 Cultivation and uses

-It is one of the hardiest podocarps of the Southern Hemisphere, it has withstood minus 25 °C (minus 13 °F) in the British Isles, and survives long periods under snow in its native habitat, close to the tree line in NZ's high mountains.
+It is one of the hardiest podocarps of the Southern Hemisphere, it has withstood minus 25 °C (minus 13 °F) in the British Isles, and survives long periods under snow in its native habitat, close to the tree line in New Zealand's high mountains.
 It needs high rainfall to grow well.